zonca/italianschoolsd-website/site/content/fineanno.md

 ## Chi - Who

-All the families with kids enrolled at any Italian school class, of course this includes siblings.
+All the families with kids enrolled in any Italian school class, of course this includes siblings.
 If you would like to bring other guests, please check with us first (see below).

 ## Dove - Where